-Want to date a model?
+Want to be in a relationship with a model?
 If that has always been a dream of yours, then I might be able to help.
-I firmly believe if you read this blog post, you'll be able to attract any person you desire.
+I firmly believe if you read this blog post, you’ll be able to attract any person you desire.
 Intelligence is an aphrodisiac.

 This post is really about how I developed my own model capable of handling relationships in a database.
 That said, it is probably going to get more technical and longer than my other posts.